dc231/Vrindavan-Dhaam/README.md

-# Braj Darshan 🕉️
+# Vrindavan Dhaam

-Welcome to **Braj Darshan**, a full-stack MERN application designed to be a comprehensive digital guide and booking platform for the sacred Braj region, including Mathura, Vrindavan, Goverdhan, Barsana, and Nandgaon.
+Welcome to **Vrindavan Dhaam**, a full-stack MERN application designed to be a comprehensive digital guide and booking platform for the sacred Braj region, including Mathura, Vrindavan, Goverdhan, Barsana, and Nandgaon.
 This application provides users with a beautiful and intuitive interface to explore holy sites and plan their pilgrimage, while offering a powerful dashboard for administrators to manage the platform's content.

 Made with ❤️ by Dheeraj Chaudhary